 We'll follow up with a technical deep dive of Brainstore in a future blog post.
 I also want to say thank you to friends from Turbopuffer, Neon, and Warpstream who are each building object-storage native database systems and helped us work out the design.

 Braintrust is built for observability.
-Most solutions today have much broader mandates, and thus have to support features that are simply not needed for LLM development, from joins to schema migrations to ANSI SQL compatibility.
+Most solutions today have much broader mandates, and thus have to support features that are not needed for LLM development, from joins to schema migrations to ANSI SQL compatibility.
 This makes them complex and slow.
 Brainstore zeroes in on one goal: lightning-fast search and analytics for AI-shaped logs in object storage.
 By specializing, we cut out the bloat and optimize for exactly what AI engineers need.

 Having experienced systems engineers also helps.
 I’ve worked on databases for 15+ years, from Microsoft Cosmos to SingleStore to Impira.
 Manu, our lead engineer, cut his teeth at BigQuery, Dropbox’s storage team, and Nuro’s infra group.
 Austin, a physics PhD dropout, was one of the first engineers at Impira, where he optimized models to run on JIT-compiled bytecode and worked on incremental query processing.
 Deeks (Mike), previously a Braintrust user at Instacart, knows firsthand the pain of running cumbersome databases and has shaped Brainstore’s operational experience to be exactly what he wished he had as a user.